Smelt Fishing in Old Kenosha

 The smelt fishing parties were great!

-It must be mentioned that smelt fishing was the stated reason for going down to the lake and freezing our butts off night after night every spring, however that would not be entirely accurate.
+It should be mentioned that smelt fishing was the stated reason for going down to the lake and freezing our butts off night after night every spring, however that would not be entirely accurate.
 Partying…big time partying was as much a part of smelt fishing, if not more than catching the smelt themselves.
 Vast amounts of alcohol were consumed during the event.
 Bonfires roared and many portable radios blared out music of one kind or another.
 Fireworks went off, dogs yelped and yipped and when the run was on, there would be endless yelling and shouting.
 (On a typical raucous night, several people who fell in would have to be fished out, while on-lookers laughed and cheered)

 Artwork by Lenny Palmer, *see note